-2. Further, the Hill House allows artists from different disciplines to be in residence together, if they are collaborating on a project together or if they are in a relationship.
-Each artist must still apply individually and be accepted into the program.
+3. Further, the Hill House allows artists from different disciplines to be in residence together, if they are collaborating on a project together.
+The collaborating team should apply together, and the application should demonstrate that they have worked together before.

 Hill House Program Overview

 The Hill House Artist Residency supports talented artists with a two, three or four week stay in a semi-secluded log cabin near East Jordan, Michigan.
 It includes a well-stocked kitchen, a selection of instruments and some basic recording gear, as well as opportunities for community exchange through performance, readings and workshops (by request).
 Emerging musicians are offered a small stipend to aid in professional development.

 Artists age 21 and older from anywhere in the world may apply.
 Solo artists as well as collaborating teams of up to four people may apply (but note the accommodation information below).

 The residency lasts a minimum of two weeks and a maximum of four weeks.
 The Hill House hosts artists 50 weeks out of the year (but is closed the week of Thanksgiving and the week after Christmas).
 Residencies typically begin on a Wednesday and end on a Monday.
 Deep winter residencies (December to March) are a maximum of two weeks long.

 There is a $35 application fee.
 This fee is per application period.
 While there is no additional cost to you, you will still need money for incidentals, materials and transportation to and from the residency.
 Also consider indirect costs: time away from your job and paying bills at home while you are in residence.

 Community, Geography and Climate